 Applicants must retest for the hazardous materials endorsement at renewal of the CDL.
-If transferring into Kentucky, an applicant must retest in order to keep a hazardous material endorsement.
+If a driver is transferring into Kentucky and wishes to keep hazardous material endorsement the driver will be required to retake the hazardous material test.
 If a CDL driver surrenders his commercial driving privileges, he has a year to return to the Circuit Court Clerk's office and be reissued the CDL without retesting.
 If the CDL is expired for more than one (1) year but less than five (5), the written tests must be taken prior to a new license being issued.
 Written and skills testing is required if the CDL is expired or at a non-valid status for five (5) years or more.
 An application fee will be charged.
 If applying for a CDL reinstatement and the commercial privilege has been suspended for one (1) year or more, ALL tests are required.